Web DesignClient ResourcesPhotography

 Keeping our website's speed up can be challenging when you have images on your web pages.
 As shown in the figure, Google's findings show that when it takes more than ten seconds, the bounce rate increases by 123%.

-In this article, you will learn more about the reasons for including images in your website, the need for speed, and optimising images for better site performance with increased interactivity.
+In this article, you will learn more about the reasons for including images in your website, the need for speed, and optimising photos for better site performance with increased interactivity.

 Why Include Images in Your Website?